-You can also use these same tips for evaluating websites, memes, social media posts, and more.
+You can use these tips for evaluating websites, memes, social media posts, and more.

-You can also find reputable news through some of the databases the library subscribes to.
-Just try searching for your news topic in the "Start Your Research Here" box on the library's home page.
+You can also find reputable news through the library's subscription databases.
+Search for your news topic in the "Start Your Research Here" box on the library's home page.

-The library also gets a number of physcial magazines and newspapers, which can be found on the top floor of the Scoville Learning Commons, near the reference desk.
+The library also gets a number of print magazines and newspapers, which can be found on the top floor of the Scoville Learning Commons.

 Test your fake news detection skills with the links below!

 Are the following sites credible, reliable, and suitable to use for college-level research?
 You be the judge!